Jaimek89/emptyplanet/README.md

-# emptyplanet
+# Empty Planet
-Game based on fill your own planet with your knowledge about earth's population
+## Game based on fill your own planet with your knowledge about earth's population